-BT is still delivering equipment such as Smart Hubs and TV boxes as usual.
+BT is delivering equipment such as Smart Hubs and TV boxes as usual.

-As previously mentioned, ultrafast broadband (fibre-to-the-premises) is now available.
+As previously mentioned, ultrafast broadband (fibre-to-the-premises) is available too.

 Orders for Sky broadband and Sky TV are carrying on as normal which goes for both new customers and those seeking to upgrade their package.